dlarbi/3drpg/README.md

 ![Alt text](/images/screenshot2.jpg?raw=true "Optional Title")

 A framework for building a 3d RPG game in the browser.
 You can download the archive, and run cubeworld.html example.
-Must be running on localhost or on your webserver.
+Must be running on a webserver.

 Started as an integration of THREE.js webgl graphics into the js ECS engine I put here github.com/dlarbi/Entity-Component-System.
 (The original has its graphics rendered with CSS).
 Also some new behaviors (see list of components and systems that are now included).